quantum-kite/kite/docs/documentation/disorder.md

 In the case of deterministic disorder, the standard deviation is not set.

-After defining the desired disorder, it can be added to the configuration file as an additional parameter in the [`#!python kite.config_system`][config_system] function:
+The final step consists of adding the disorder pattern as an additional parameter into the [`#!python kite.config_system`][config_system] function:

 ``` python
 kite.config_system(..., disorder=disorder)
 ```

-A complete example that calculates the density of states of graphene with different on-site disorder distributions for each sublattice can be seen here:
+A complete example that calculates the average density of states of graphene with different on-site disorder distributions on each sublattice is given below:

 ``` python linenums="1"
 import kite